 The first business building was erected by J.H.
-Cannon who opened a general merchandise store and a bank in the same building.
+Cannon, who opened a general merchandise store and a bank in the same building.
 The first school was also held in this building.
 Soon the railroad was unloading building material for the S.H.
-Chatten Lumber Co. as well as coal for the community.
+Chatten Lumber Co. and coal for the community.
 J.H.
-Williamson erected the first hotel which held the post office when it opened on May 27, 1887.
-A livery and feed barn was built by E.J.
-Ingersoll and the Elmore Brothers put in the first stock of hardware and implements.
+Williamson erected the first hotel, which held the post office when it opened on May 27, 1887.
+E.J.
+Ingersoll built a livery and feed barn and the Elmore Brothers put in the first stock of hardware and implements.

-In the early days, the Methodist and Christian churches were built and later, the German Lutheran and Catholic churches were erected.
+In the early days, the Methodist and Christian churches were built, and later, the German Lutheran was erected.

 In 1903, Miller’s of Claflin was founded by J.W.
 Miller.
-The store originally carried furniture, buggies, hardware, implements, and even windmills.
+Initially, the store carried furniture, buggies, hardware, implements, and even windmills.
 A large store building was erected on Main Street in 1915.
-In the next century, while many locally-owned, family-owned, independent furniture stores began to be replaced by regional and national chains, Miller’s continued to enjoy success and growth.
-More than 110 years later, the store is still family-owned and has grown with an additional five showrooms to the south of the main store.
+While many locally-owned, family-owned, independent furniture stores began to be replaced by regional and national chains in the next century, Miller’s continued to enjoy success and growth.
+More than 110 years later, the store is still family-owned and has grown with five showrooms to the south of the main store.
 Today, it is the largest furniture showroom in central Kansas, exceeding 100,000 square feet.

-In 1910 the city reported a population of 554 and had two banks, two hardware stores, two hotels, three lumber yards, five grain elevators, two mills, a creamery, a machine shop, a weekly newspaper called the Clarion, Catholic and Protestant churches, and a good public school system as well as a Catholic school.
-At that time, it was a principal shipping and supply point for a large agricultural district
+In 1910, Claflin reported a population of 554 and had two banks, two hardware stores, two hotels, three lumber yards, five grain elevators, two mills, a creamery, a machine shop, a weekly newspaper called the Clarion, Catholic and Protestant churches, and a good public school system.
+At that time, it was a principal shipping and supply point for a large agricultural district.

-A new public school building was built in 1911 for $17,000 that replaced the earlier prior school that was much smaller.
+A new public school building was built in 1911 for $17,000, replacing the earlier prior school that was much smaller.

 Blackmar, Frank W.; Kansas: A Cyclopedia of State History, Vol I; Standard Publishing Company, Chicago, IL 1912.